gpucce/Arabic-Document-Search-Engine/README.md

 ## Config file
 Before starting the creation of the index, database and launching the UI, it is necessary to configure some parameters.
-Go to `config/index_config.py` and edit the following fields:
+See the available parameters in `config/index_config.py`